100 Years of Economics at the University of Canterbury

 Jerry Hausman visited in 2005 to deliver the Condliffe Lecture.

 The building the Department was located in until the 2011 Earthquake.

-2013/2014: Arrivals – none; departures – Robin Harrison.
+2014: Robin Harrison retires.
 Jedrzej Bialkowski, Seamus Hogan, Maros Servatka promoted to Associate Professor.
 Following downturn in student enrolments worsened by 2010/2011 Canterbury earthquakes, a Department Review was struck, and three valued members of staff were made redundant.
 The Department introduces the Master of Applied Finance and Economics, a Business Economics major, and an internship programme for undergraduate students in their final year.

-2017/2018: Arrivals – Gerry Nartea; departures – none.
-Appointment of Associate Professor Gerry Nartea.
+2018: Gerry Nartea appointed as Associate Professor.
 Jedrzej Bialkowski establishes the UC Trading Room.